 If there is one thing people don’t like when it comes to surfing the Web, it is a slow website.
 Contrary to popular beliefs, one of the things that makes a website slow is images.
 Lots of websites suffer from this, especially stores, and eCommerce websites due to the single fact that they contain a high volume of images.
 Some site owners usually go as far as to reduce the size of the images by compressing them, but this doesn’t solve the glaring issue at hand.
 Adding a lazy load effect can solve this problem.

 The Lazy load effect gives your website the ability to load images alone whenever a user scrolls down to a specific image.
-This single act will significantly reduce your loading speed and give users more enjoyable browsing experience.
+This single act will significantly reduce your loading speed and give users a more enjoyable browsing experience.
 It is an excellent solution for image loading issues, and it doesn’t affect the overall performance of the site.

-In this article, we would be taking a comprehensive look at what Lazy Load effect is in WordPress, and show you how you can use it on your site.
-With Lazy Load effect, you will be able to hold on to those impatient visitors on your website, and such, boost your conversion rate, and sales.
+In this article, we would be taking a comprehensive look at what the Lazy Load effect is in WordPress, and show you how you can use it on your site.
+With the Lazy Load effect, you will be able to hold on to those impatient visitors on your website, and such, boost your conversion rate, and sales.

 Why Lazy Load Images in WordPress?

 The truth is that people don’t like slow sites and pages.
 We cannot stress how vital page loading speed is to conversion and overall customer satisfaction.

 One of the significant causes of slow-loading sites or pages is images.
 The more images you have on your page, the more it will take time to load.
 If you care about the overall performance of your website, you must look for ways to increase the loading speed of your site.
 And there’s no better way to do that than by implementing Lazy Load for images on your site.